JMMII/ProgrammingAssignment2/README.md

 not discuss here).
 Your assignment is to write a pair of functions that cache the inverse of a matrix.

+For an additional explanation of caching and environments, along with an extensive example, read https://asitarrives.wordpress.com/2014/10/18/understanding-lexical-scoping-in-r-great-guidance-for-community-ta-in-coursera/

 Write the following functions:

 1.  `makeCacheMatrix`: This function creates a special "matrix" object